yelicoder/pluralsight-spring-mongodb/README.md

   * onBeforeDelete is called before the document gets deleted from the database
   * onAfterDelete is called after the document has been deleted from the database
   * Lifecycle events are emitted only for root level types.
 Subdocuments are not subject to event publication unless they are annotated with @DBRef
   * Lifecycle events are async.
-We have no guarantee to when an even is processed.
+We have no guarantee to when an event is processed.
-  * To implement an event, extends AbstractMongoEventListener as a Component
+  * To implement an event, extends AbstractMongoEventListener and annotated as a Component
 ### Module 7
 * use a framework to do the database migration.
 Do not use script
 * Migration component should